marcoaaz/forward_registration/README.md

 If using the software pipeline or an independent module script, please cite:

-"Forward image registration for higher level interpretation of zircon provenance based on combined CL, U/Pb age and geochemical data"

-Marco A. Acevedo Zamora1*, Balz S. Kamber1, John T. Caulfield1, Charlotte M. Allen1,2, and Justin S. Freeman3
+"Forward image registration for higher level interpretation of zircon provenance based on combined CL, U/Pb age and geochemical data" Marco A. Acevedo Zamora1*, Balz S. Kamber1, John T. Caulfield1, Charlotte M. Allen1,2, and Justin S. Freeman3.
+Manuscript submitted to Geochemistry, Geophysics, Geosystems journal.

 1 Queensland University of Technology, School of Earth and Atmospheric Sciences, Brisbane, QLD, Australia.
 2 Queensland University of Technology, Central Analytical Research Facility